Mark Allinson (mbacp)Diploma in Therapeutic Counselling (Mary Ward Centre)

 My clients say that I put them at ease, and that they appreciate my honesty and clarity.

 I have experience of working - in both English and Spanish - with clients bringing a range of issues such as stress, anxiety, depression, loss or bereavement, work issues, relationship problems, sexual issues or addictions.
+If appropriate and agreed with the client, I incorporate coaching techniques into the work.

 I am a member of the BACP - British Association of Counselling and Psychotherapy - which means that I follow their ethical framework and work to their professional standards.
 This, in turn, means that I engage in continuous professional development.
 I am Registered with the BACP which means I am on the list of approved counsellors of the Professional Standards Authority for Health and Social Care.

 My training - over five years - has involved the integration of different approaches to therapy and psychological change.
 You can read more about how this feeds into my way of working by looking at the 'What to expect' tab to the left.
 My approach combines the values of what is called person-centred counselling, in which I first trained, with the more analytical focus of the psychodynamic tradition.
-More recently, I have done a year of training in transactional analysis psychotherapy at the Metanoia institute, and also gained a professional recognition as an accredited mediator, but with a strong focus on psychological rather than legal aspects of conflict resolution.
+I have also done a year of training in transactional analysis psychotherapy at the Metanoia institute, and also gained a professional recognition as an accredited mediator, but with a strong focus on psychological rather than legal aspects of conflict resolution.